Evgenykf/manual-qa-portfolio/README.md

 ## About

 I'm learning manual QA testing with the goal of moving into Automation and eventually DevOps.
-This repository documents my practice on [XQA.io](https://xqa.io), a QA training sandbox, where I test individual UI components and full forms, design test cases, and report bugs the way I would on a real project.
+This repository documents my practice on [XQA.io](https://xqa.io), a QA training sandbox, as well as hands-on API testing in Postman, where I test individual UI components, full forms, and REST APIs, design test cases, write automated checks, and report bugs the way I would on a real project.

 ## Testing Approach

 Across these test cases, I apply the following techniques:

 - **Equivalence partitioning** — testing valid input, invalid input, and empty input as distinct classes for each field
-- **Boundary and negative testing** — verifying that actions which should NOT trigger a response actually don't (e.g. right-click shouldn't trigger a left-click message), and testing edge cases like oversized files, unrealistic dates, and malformed data
+- **Boundary and negative testing** — verifying that actions which should NOT trigger a response actually don't, and testing edge cases like oversized files, unrealistic dates, and malformed data
 - **Accessibility testing** — checking keyboard navigation (Tab focus) as a standard part of every component I test, not just mouse interaction
 - **Variable isolation** — for components with time-based behavior (Dynamic Properties), I tested timer accuracy, timer reset, and timer independence separately from click-response, to isolate the exact cause of a bug rather than reporting a vague symptom
 - **Root cause grouping** — when multiple symptoms share a likely single cause (e.g. both "Add" and "Edit" buttons failing to open a form), I document them as one bug report rather than duplicating tickets
 - **Mandatory field verification** — for every form, I explicitly test whether each field is required or optional, rather than assuming
+- **API state and consistency testing** — checking whether created/updated/deleted resources persist correctly, whether operations are idempotent (e.g. a repeated DELETE should return 404, not 204 again), and whether response schemas are consistent across related endpoints
+- **Automated assertions (Postman)** — writing `pm.test()` checks in JavaScript to verify status codes and response data automatically, instead of only inspecting responses manually

 ## A Recurring Finding